Welcome to my CaringBridge website. Thank you very much for visiting.

 After battling for years Chronic Lyme Disease, I was diagnosed, age 39, of Breast Cancer [BRCA2 positive] during St. Agatha of Sicily - The Patron Saint of Breast Cancer Festival (2011).
 I sought immediate help after a Miraculous Dream: A giant lady warned me to get my breasts checked sometime on the eve of Martin Luther King, Jr. Day into the early morning, on January 18th.
 It's really wild when I look back to that moment of waking up ...
 I talk a lot in my journal of what I experienced along the way, in bits and pieces.
 If you wish to read more about all of it, please go back to my Journal's beginnings.
 They were really something.
 Thank you very much for reading and especially, if you were there, a part of my life, at that time.
 The specifics of my tumors (for those who maybe interested): I had Invasive Lobular Carcinoma (2.0 cm), multifocal, grade 3 (high grade); Lobular Carcinoma in Situ (5.2 cm); Ductal Carcinoma in Situ (2.8 cm), grade 3 (high grade); lymphatic vessel invasion, mets 1/1 sentinel node (cancer had spread to the lymph nodes); ER+/PR+, HER2-; high Ki-67 indicative of aggressive tumors.

-So, days after my final diagnosis from Cedars-Sinai (the morning after Valentine's Day), I had a Lumpectomy performed at Pink Lotus Breast Center.
+Days after my final diagnosis from Cedars-Sinai (the morning after Valentine's Day), I had a Lumpectomy performed at Pink Lotus Breast Center.
 This was the place that I strongly believe I was led to...
 Following, I had a Chemo Port inserted at Cedars.
 Underwent six months of chemo treatments (4 cycles of Taxol and 4 cycles of Adriamycin and Cytoxan) at Tower Hematology Oncology (from March 2011 to August 2011).
 That was a tough time.
 I'll never forget it, the good, the bad, the ugly...
 I began my first cycle of chemotherapy when the big earthquake, tsunami, and nuclear meltdown hit in Japan.
 It was so very tragic, all of it.
 My Port was finally removed after chemo, after a blood clot that my dog sniffed out first!
 Then after receiving Lovenox injections, I had the big one, a Bilateral Skin-Sparing Mastectomy (NAC preservation) with Breast Reconstruction Phase I (Sept.
 2011) and Breast Reconstruction Phase II (June 2012) - both at Saint John's Health Center in Santa Monica.
-In between all that, I had a Colonoscopy at Cedars, continued with Antibiotic and Hormone Therapy (Lupron injections and Femara).
-Also, a skin tumor was removed at Westside Surgery Center (2015) in Santa Monica, followed by Bilateral Strabismus Repair Surgery at California Pacific Medical Center in San Francisco -- to correct my long battle with double vision (2015) and a second one to further keep it from reoccurring (2016).
+In between all that with having more lymph nodes removed (19?), I had my first Colonoscopy, continued with Antibiotic and Hormone Therapy (Lupron injections and Femara).
+Also, a skin tumor was removed at Westside Surgery Center (2015) in Santa Monica, followed by Bilateral Strabismus Repair Surgery at California Pacific Medical Center in San Francisco -- to correct my long battle with double vision (2015), a second eye muscle surgery to further keep it from reoccurring (2016), and a third strabismus surgery (2017) - all while awake.
 After my markers for Ovarian Cancer rose into abnormal, I had another surgery at Cedars (day before Valentine's Day), a Complete Hysterectomy with Salpingo-Oophorectomy.
 My cancer evaluation was done through the belly button.
-After no cancer was visibly seen ...
-My ovaries and tubes were removed, along with my uterus and cervix, 9" bikini incision.
+Thankfully, no cancer was visibly seen ...
+But because of being BRCA+, to reduce my high cancer risk further yet, my ovaries and tubes were removed, along with my uterus and cervix, 9" bikini incision.
 My surgeon said my pathology report was the largest report that she has ever seen of benign tumors (largest - 11 cm).
 After reading the findings, I was very grateful that I had surgery when I did.
 With all my chronic inflammation, multiple huge fibroids, my pattern associated with endometriosis, my age, and high risk cancer gene, I had a perfect breeding ground for cancer to begin at any time.
 I had my surgery at high time -- performed at age 42, 7 yrs. past the new guidelines for BRCA carriers.
 Even after surgery, though, I still have a small risk of getting ovarian cancer, but it did reduce my overall risk.
 Interesting, one type of cyst (paratubal serous cyst, hydatid of Morgagni) is found in one-third of Italian women.
 Sadly these cysts may give rise to borderline malignancies and may attribute to pregnancy loss and miscarriages.

 I'm deeply touched by the empathy, concern, respect, and care of my Healthcare Team.